What is Juneteenth, and why is it important?

 Events celebrating Juneteenth include everything from prayer services to barbecues to playlists.
 Here are a few Juneteenth events happening around Cincinnati this year.
 And before you head to an event, learn about the meanings of the symbols on the Juneteenth flag here.

-Events Near Cincinnati and Dayton, Ohio
+Events Near Cincinnati, Dayton, Northern Kentucky

-Juneteenth Festival in Eden Park
+38th Annual Juneteenth Festival in Eden Park

-June 15-16, 2024 12-9 pm
+June 14, 2025 12-9 pm

-2024 will be Cincinnati’s 37th Annual Juneteenth Festival.
+2025 will be Cincinnati’s 38th Annual Juneteenth Festival.
 Celebrate the end of slavery with food, fun, shopping, history, historical re-enactments, and two stages of great music.
 FREE.

 Juneteenth Cincinnati has produced the annual Juneteenth Festival since 1988.
 It began in Daniel Drake Park in Kennedy Heights and moved in the early 1990’s to Eden Park in partnership with the Cincinnati Park Board.